Filter condition

 Exception handling

 Once the filter condition has been created and configured, you will find the additional "Exception handling" tab when you open the properties dialog again.
-You can configure how the condition should be evaluated if more than one result is returned.
+Here you can configure how the condition should be evaluated if it returns multiple results.

 Configure the procedure for the case in which the filter returns more than one result